The 7 Types of Progress Notes in Therapy (SOAP, DAP, BIRP & More) + Examples

 Plan (P): Next session objectives, homework, referrals, or plan adjustments.

-APSO notes put the clinical assessment first, so the reader sees your conclusion before the supporting data, which makes them efficient in fast-paced or medical environments.
+APSO notes put the clinical assessment first, so the reader sees your conclusion before the supporting data — making them efficient in fast-paced or medical environments.

 Assessment (A): Your clinical interpretation comes first.